forcedotcom/phoenix/README.md

-<h1>Phoenix: A SQL layer over HBase<br />
+<h1>Phoenix: A SQL skin over HBase<br />
 <em><sup><sup>'We put the SQL back in NoSQL'</sup></sup></em></h1>
-Phoenix is a SQL layer over HBase, delivered as a client-embedded JDBC driver, powering the HBase use cases at Salesforce.com.
+Phoenix is a SQL skin over HBase, delivered as a client-embedded JDBC driver, powering the HBase use cases at Salesforce.com.
 Phoenix targets low-latency queries (milliseconds), as opposed to batch operation via map/reduce.
 To see what's supported, go to our [language reference guide](http://forcedotcom.github.com/phoenix/), and read more on our [wiki](https://github.com/forcedotcom/phoenix/wiki).
 ## Mission
 Become the standard means of accessing HBase data through a well-defined, industry standard API.